 Should you Visit Lisbon or Porto?

-A great question: if you can, do both!
+If time allows, visiting both cities is ideal!
+However, if you must choose, consider your preferences: Lisbon offers a bustling atmosphere with more tourist attractions, while Porto provides a charming, less touristy experience.
 But, if you’re limited on time here’s some information for both cities.
 Lisbon is the largest city in, and capital city of, Portugal.
 It’s full of tourist attractions, restaurants and nightlife, museums, sights and a great home base for day trips like Sintra and Cascais.
 Porto is a smaller city and very charming.
 However, there are definitely less options compared to Lisbon.
 It’s also a great home base for day trips to Duoro Valley and Parque Nacional da Peneda-Gerês.
 Lisbon is a lot more touristy than Porto: think hawkers and long lines.
 If you want a large European city with a lot of major attractions, Lisbon is right for you.
 If you want a smaller, charming city, Porto is the one!

 How Long to Stay in Porto